Breast Reconstruction Surgery in Boca Raton & Fort Lauderdale, FL

 Breast Reconstruction FAQs:

-A: Following a mastectomy, the skin of the breast is usually not removed.
+Following a mastectomy, the skin of the breast is usually not removed.
 However, this skin is very fragile.
-A tissue expander allows for the creation of a pocket space for the future implant, while allowing for gradual expansion of the space without hurting the overlying skin.
+A tissue expander allows for the creation of a pocket space for the future implant while allowing for gradual expansion of the space without hurting the overlying skin.
 There are times when the placement of an implant in one stage is possible.

-A: Acellular dermal matrix (ADM) is donated human skin treated in a process that removes all of the cells leaving a sheet of collagen.
+Acellular dermal matrix (ADM) is donated human skin treated in a process that removes all of the cells, leaving a sheet of collagen.
 This sheet of collagen is used to cover the lower portion of a tissue expander, sets the reconstruction precisely along the breast fold, and reduces long-term complications such as capsular contracture.

-What is the SPY system?
+What Is the SPY System?

-A: The SPY system is a blood flow camera used during the surgery to evaluate the blood flow in the skin following mastectomy.
+The SPY system is a blood flow camera used during the surgery to evaluate the blood flow in the skin following mastectomy.
 The use of the SPY system allows us to predict who will have issues healing and who may benefit from hyperbaric oxygen therapy after surgery.

 Patient Testimonials: